jmand626/EXP-tracker-pro/README.md

 5. Deploy the best model — load it back in, run predictions, and test it on custom images.

-Expected Completion Time: 1 Week
+Expected Completion Time: 1-2 Weeks